Glass Elevator

 what writers ask about Laurel

-Is Laurel Symonds open to queries?
+Is Laurel Symonds open to queries right now?

 What does Laurel Symonds represent?

-What is Laurel Symonds NOT looking for?
+What does Laurel Symonds NOT want?